tychonievich/cs1110s2017/markdown/lab01-installing.md

     all of the files you create in this class will go inside that folder, and you'll need to upload some of them to the course website.

-    Also make sure the "Interpreter" option is set to some version of Python 3 (probably Python 3.6; sorry that may picture is a little old and shows 3.4).
+    Also make sure the "Interpreter" option is set to some version of Python 3 (probably Python 3.6; sorry that the picture is a little old and shows 3.4).

 With that you are up and running.
 Feel free to continue reading about PyCharm in [our revised version of chapter 2.2](revised2.2.html) if you wish.